 4. Launch Etcher and Install Chromium OS Image

-At this point, you have succesfully formated the USB Drive and named it Chrome OS.
+At this point, you have successfully formatted the USB Drive and named it Chrome OS.
 Right?

 Next, you have to install the Chrome OS Image file on your USB Drive.
 For that, you need to use Etcher.
-The tool about which we have already dicussed in the download section.
+The tool about which we have already discussed in the download section.

 Here’s what you need to do: